sinitsinmike/ZX-ESPectrum-Wiimote/README.md

 - Windows: `upload_port = COM1` or similar.
 - MacOSX: `upload_port = /dev/cu.SLAB_USBtoUART` or similar.

+#### Select your aspect ratio

+Default aspect ratio is 16:9, so if your monitor has this, you don't need to change anything.

+If your monitor is 4:3, you should edit hardware.h, comment the `#define AR_16_9 1` line, and uncomment the `#define AR_4_3 1` line.

 #### Upload the data filesystem

+If using internal flash storage (USE_INT_FLASH #defined in hardware.h), you must copy some files to internal storage using this procedure.

 `PlatformIO > Project Tasks > Upload File System Image`

 All files under the `/data` subdirectory will be copied to the SPIFFS filesystem partition.
-Run this task whenever you add any file to the data subdirectory (e.g, adding games in SNA format).
+Run this task whenever you add any file to the data subdirectory (e.g, adding games in SNA format, into the `/data/sna` subdirectory).

+#### Using a external micro SD Card and copying games into it

+**(NOTE: this feature has been tested only on a Lilygo TTGo VGA32 board, which has build-in uSD card slot.
+Pins from hardware.h are from that board, if using a regular ESP32 you must connect the SD card CS, CLK, MISO and MOSI signals to the ESP32 and update pins in hardware.h accordingly)**

+If using external micro sd card (USE_SD_CARD #defined in hardware.h), you must copy files from the `/data` subdirectory to the root of the sd card.

+The SD card should be formatted in FAT16 / FAT32.

+For adding games to the emulator, just turn it off, extract the sd card, copy games in .SNA format to the `/sna` folder of the sd card, insert it again, and turn it on.

+Important note: once you flash the firmware successfully with USE_SD_CARD defined, you won't be able to flash the firmware again, unless you remove the SD card.
+This is due to GPIO pin 2/12 used for SD card MISO/MOSI interfering with the boot/flashing process.

+What I do: before flashing (`PlatformIO > Project Tasks > Upload`), I remove the SD card until flashing starts, then I insert it again.
+For convenience I use a micro sd card extension strap which features a push to insert / push to remove mechanism, which comes in handy.

 #### Compile and flash it